samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 **Jared:** As soon as you lift the poker, you hear a grinding sound, and the back of the fireplace slides to the side, revealing a room behind it!

-**Amy:** “Uh, folks?
-I found something!”
+**Amy:** "Uh, folks?
+I found something!"
 Can I see anything in the room beyond?

 > **Finding Hidden Objects.** Adventure environments are full of secrets: traps, concealed doors, loose floorboards, and hidden treasures.
 Characters often use Wisdom checks to find things—see the [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action in the [rules glossary](/sources/dnd/phb-2024/rules-glossary#SearchAction)—but sometimes they stumble on them accidentally, as Auro did here.